quocdat32461997/quocdat32461997/README.md

 - 🖥 **Objectives**: advance in AI and Deep Learning career as Researcher and Engineer; pursue state-of-art AI and bring AI to solve real-life problems.
 - ⚡ **Fun facts**: After high school, I majored in Business Managment and was a tour guide in Singapore and Vietnam before switching to Computer Science.
 - 🌱 **In free time**: I write tech articles on Medium and drive on road trips.
 I visited 20/50 states and made a 1.5-day road trip on a van from LA to Seattle.
-- 🤔 **Passon**: AI/ML/DL/CV/NLP, Entrepreneurship, Share knowledge, Math puzzles, Traveling
+- 🤔 **Passion**: AI/ML/DL/CV/NLP, Entrepreneurship, Share knowledge, Math puzzles, Traveling
 - 💬 Ask me about anything, except my weight :))
 - 📋 I am open to all stories.
 Feel free to reach out to me for discussion.